pytorch/builder/docs/jenkins.md

 ## TODO: jenkins configuration 3: create job for pull request builder plugin

-- open my web browser, connect using https, to the jenkins instance url, with port 8443
+- open my web browser, connect using https, to the jenkins instance url
 - log in with user jenkins, and password from above
 - click on 'new item' to create a new job
 - job details: